enkelprifti98/metal-isometric-xepa/README.md

 While the instance is transitioning to Rescue Mode, you can monitor the node through the [Out-of-Band console](https://metal.equinix.com/developers/docs/resilience-recovery/serial-over-ssh/#using-sos) if you wish.

 To access the Rescue Mode environment, you can either use the Out-of-Band console or [SSH](https://metal.equinix.com/developers/docs/accounts/ssh-keys/#connecting-with-ssh) into it through the management IP address.
+It's recommended to use the Out-of-Band console.
+Once the server gets to the Rescue OS login prompt, type `root` and press `Enter` to log in.

 The Rescue Mode environment should look like the following:

 ![rescue-mode](/images/rescue-mode.png)